8th Multimodal Learning and Applications Workshop

 Submission

-Papers will be limited to 8 pages according to the CVPR format (c.f. main conference authors guidelines).
+Papers will be limited to 8 pages according to the CVPR format (c.f. main conference authors guidelines also for what concerns dual and double submission).
 All papers will be reviewed by at least two reviewers with double blind policy.
 Papers will be selected based on relevance, significance and novelty of results, technical merit, and clarity of presentation.
-Papers will be published in CVPR 2024 workshop proceedings.
+Papers will be published in CVPR 2025 workshop proceedings.

 Important Dates